 Graco – Nautilus 65 3-in-1 Harness Booster Car Seat

-The Graco – Nautilus 65 was a close contender to our top pick, the Britax – Pioneer because it has so many of the same features.
+Coming in at 26 pounds, the Graco – Nautilus 65 was a close contender to our top pick because it has so many of the same features.
 Among these excellent features are steel framing, impact-absorbing construction, adequate storage, tether and anchors, and the ability to accommodate smaller children (the Nautilus starts at 23 pounds).

-As with the Pioneer, however, the safety features of the Graco – Nautilus 65 make it both bulky and heavy, weighing in at about 20 pounds.
+As with the Pioneer, however, the safety features of the Nautilus 65 make it both bulky and heavy, weighing in at about 20 pounds.
 With an installation time of around 41 seconds, transfer from car to car can be a hassle, especially if it must be installed in a harder-to-reach back seat.
+This one also has a removable and washable cover.
+The latch system on this model uses hooks so is a little more difficult only if you plan on moving it between cars often, and also prevents this seat from being used in the rear facing position.

 Evenflo – Big Kid Booster

-The Evenflo – Big Kid is a lightweight, easy-to-install booster that provides overall comfort and convenience, though some additional padding wouldn’t be a terrible idea, in our opinion.
+The Evenflo – Big Kid is a lightweight (only 6.8 pounds), easy-to-install booster that provides convenience and a comfortable ride for your child, though some additional padding wouldn’t be a terrible idea, in our opinion.

-Its construction is entirely plastic, however, so it is not as durable or safe as some of its competitors.
-The back helps to position the seat belt accurately on your child’s collarbone and is easily removed if your child prefers a backless ride.
+Its construction is entirely plastic, however, so the Evenflo is not as durable or safe as some of its competitors.
+The back helps with accurate seat belt positioning on your child’s collarbone and is easily removed if your child prefers a backless ride.

-Extremely lightweight, the Evenflo has a much more flimsy feel than its counterparts, but our six-year-old liked the feel of the smooth fabric and happened to be impressed because the particular model we tested was blue, his favorite color!
+Because it’s extremely lightweight, the Evenflo has a much more flimsy feel than its counterparts, but our six-year-old child liked the feel of the smooth cover and happened to be impressed because the particular model we tested was blue, his favorite color!
 (Parenting tip: check for color options on whichever booster you decide to purchase, and involve your child in the decision to gain a higher degree of buy-in.)

 Graco – Backless TurboBooster

-The Graco – Backless TurboBooster is similar in almost every way to its brother, the Graco – Affix, except that the armrests are padded with fabric,which our six-year-old tester preferred.
-The fabric used for the seat is more prone to getting snagged however, and it lacks the anchors of the Affix.
+The Graco – Backless TurboBooster weighs in at 5.1 pounds and is similar in almost every way to its brother, the Affix, except that the armrests are padded with a removable and washable fabric, which our six-year-old child preferred.
+The material used for the seat is more prone to getting snagged however, and it lacks the anchors of the Affix.

-Without the anchors, this booster seat is more apt to slide out of place, and (annoyingly) to cover the seat belt latch, which can frustrate the child or parent trying to buckle the belt.
-For an extra ten dollars, we recommend the Affix and its anchoring system over the TurboBooster.
+Without the anchors for the latch system, this booster seat is more apt to slide out of place, and (annoyingly) to cover the seat belt buckle, which can frustrate the child or parent trying to buckle the belt.
+For an extra ten dollars, we recommend the Affix and its anchoring system over this product.

 Cosco – Topside Booster

-With armrests that are too low to be useful and very little cushion, the Cosco – Topside is our least favorite contender among the seven finalists.
+With armrests that are too low to be useful and very little padding, the Cosco – Topside is our least favorite contender among the seven finalists.

-The Cosco – Topside is lightweight, easy to install and inexpensive, but like several Amazon reviewers, we found that the hardness of the seat made long car rides uncomfortable.
+The Topside is lightweight (only 2.2 pounds), easy to install and inexpensive, but like several Amazon reviewers, we found that the hardness of the seat made long car rides uncomfortable for our child.
+This product is only washable by hand.

 The bottom line